Kaboom242/quillquest-stories/Golemheart/Prompt.md

 5. **Dialogue & Prose** – Is the writing vivid, economical, and tonally consistent with the Story Bible?
 Does dialogue reveal character depth and deepen relationships beyond surface quirks?
 6. **Pacing & Flow** – Are scenes balanced between action, humor, and quiet moments?
 Is there variety in how characters respond to different challenges?
 7.  **Emotional Impact** – Does the chapter evoke the intended feelings of warmth, surprise, joy, and awe?
 Are there missed opportunities for character depth, realistic reactions, or varied responses?
+8. Mark all Anchronistic References to be removed.

 After your critique, include: